mehdihadeli/food-delivery-microservices/readme.md

-# 🛍️ Store Microservices Sample
+# 🛍️ ECommerece Microservices Sample

-`Store Microservices` is a fictional online store sample, based on different software architecture and technologies like Microservices Architecture, Vertical Slice Architecture, CQRS pattern, Domain Driven Design, Event Driven Architecture and using Postgres for write side and MongoDb.
+`ECommerece Microservices` is a fictional online store sample, based on different software architecture and technologies like Microservices Architecture, Vertical Slice Architecture, CQRS pattern, Domain Driven Design, Event Driven Architecture and using Postgres for write side and MongoDb.

 In developing this application I try to use new features in .NET 6 and C# 10 based on `Minimal APIs` and .Net Core.